-Over time the Academy's patrimony has grown in an extraordinary way, both for the number and for the quality of the collected works.
-In fact, over the years he has received the donations the Count William Lochis, the Senator of the Kingdom of Italy Giovanni Morelli (1816-1891) - one of the founding fathers of modernity art history - and finally the sculptures collection of Federico Zeri.
+Over time, the Academy's patrimony has grown in an extraordinary way, both in terms of the number and the quality of the works collected.
+In fact, over the years it has received the donations of Count William Lochis, the Senator of the Kingdom of Italy Giovanni Morelli (1816-1891) - one of the founding fathers of modern art history - and finally the collection of sculptures by Federico Zeri.

 In addition, alongside the largest donations, they have been received over the years two hundred precious legacies that have embellished the collection, which today is a 1.800 paintings.